Soukaina-DOUKKANI/Transport-management-system-VRP-TSP-Optimization/README.md

 -Template1.html: refers to the home page in which user should insert the algorithm that he wants to apply.

--Template2.html, VNS.html: refer to vns visualization
+-Template2.html, VNS.html: refers to vns visualization

 -map.html : refers to generating a google map using the library : gmplot